wesmags/2D-Forest-Scene/documentation/Forest Digital Garden/optimization/world object generation.md

 ## Ground Terrain
-- Make function re-usable and abstract it into a different file
--
+- Abstract terrain arrays and generation into game world file and optimize so that when its not on screen then dont render